Putin Says Russia Won't Expel Diplomats In Response To U.S. Sanctions

 Lavrov announced plans for Russia to respond in kind, as Lucian reported from Moscow.
 Lavrov's plan, which needed Putin's proposal, called for 35 American diplomats to be expelled, and for U.S. diplomats to "lose access to two buildings, just as Russian diplomats will no longer be able to use two retreats in Maryland and New York," Lucian reports.

-But just two hours after Lavrov's comments, Putin announced there would be no such actions taken.
+But just two hours after Lavrov's comments, Putin announced that nothing of the sort was happening.

+Putin called the Obama administration's actions provocative and said Russia had grounds for a response.
+He said the Kremlin would reserve the right to a countermeasure — but that it would not "stoop to the level of irresponsible diplomacy.

+At least for now, no diplomats will be expelled or barred from using facilities in Moscow, he said.
+Any actions will wait until Trump takes office.